 Leslie Fried Kuperstein

-Leslie teaches 6th grade at Shalom School and has taught the Holocaust at 6th and 8th grade levels.
+Leslie taught 6th grade at Shalom School and has taught the Holocaust at 6th and 8th grade levels.
 She created age appropriate approaches to the subject at elementary and middle school levels and at Camp Tel-Yehudah.
 Leslie often serves as a Holocaust education resource for local schools.
 She is currently teaching adult education for the Hebrew University’s Melton programs in the Sacramento region.